kris-brown/kbquarto/docs/phil/situations/_beewaggle.md

       and incorrect use).
     - You have to draw the distinction in the way that's compatible with any degree of badness of the participants actually following the rules.
-    - We look at a reproductive family, the normal explanation (a tehcnial term) of tail slapping is that, in the evolutionary history, lives were saved by it.
+    - We look at a reproductive family, the normal explanation (a technical term) of tail slapping is that, in the evolutionary history, lives were saved by it.
     - When the explanation of the persistence of tail slapping turns on